rack/rack/SECURITY.md

 ## Reporting a security issue

-Contact the current security coordinator [Aaron Patterson](mailto:tenderlove@ruby-lang.org) directly.
-If you do not get a response within 7 days, create an issue on the relevant project without any specific details and mention the project maintainers.
+If you believe you have found a security issue in this project, please do not open a public issue.
+Instead, please use the "Report a Vulnerability" button at [the top of this page](https://github.com/rack/rack/security) (or on the relevant GitHub repository page) to report the issue privately.

 ## Disclosure Policy

-1. Security report received and is assigned a primary handler.
-This person will coordinate the fix and release process.
+1. Security report is received and reviewed by the Rack maintainers.
-2. Problem is confirmed and, a list of all affected versions is determined.
+2. The problem is confirmed and a list of all affected versions is determined.
 Code is audited to find any potential similar problems.
 3. Fixes are prepared for all releases which are still supported.
-These fixes are not committed to the public repository but rather held locally pending the announcement.
-4. A suggested embargo date for this vulnerability is chosen and distros@openwall is notified.
-This notification will include patches for all versions still under support and a contact address for packagers who need advice back-porting patches to older versions.
-5. On the embargo date, the changes are pushed to the public repository and new gems released to rubygems.

-This process can take some time, especially when coordination is required with maintainers of other projects.
-Every effort will be made to handle the bug in as timely a manner as possible, however it’s important that we follow the release process above to ensure that the disclosure is handled in a consistent manner.
+4. Patches are released, new gem versions are published to RubyGems, and security advisories are published.

+In cases where coordination with other projects or distributions is necessary, we may implement an embargo period before public disclosure.
+However, for most security issues, we aim to release fixes and advisories as quickly as possible.